pareix/telegram-send.yazi/README.md

 desc = "Send with Telegram"
 ```
 ## Usage
-- hover a file or select multiple files
+- Hover a file or select multiple files.
-- press the keyboard shortcut, default is `c` `s`
+- Press the keyboard shortcut, the default is `c` `s`.
-- depending on your telegram-send setup the files will be sent to you/your preconfigured message receiver
+- Depending on your telegram-send setup the files will be sent to you/your preconfigured message receiver.